containeroo/netseption/README.md

 ## Introduction

-NetSeption syncs the IPv4 addresses from `https://www.cloudflare.com/ips-v4` with a content of a yaml.
-The path to the values you must provide with the variable `YAML_PATH`.
+NetSeption updates the IPv4 addresses from `https://www.cloudflare.com/ips-v4` with the values in a yaml file.
+You must provide a dotted path where the key with with values is.
 If there is a difference and the environment variable `BRANCH` is set, the script creates a branch and pushes the updated file.
 If no branch is set, it pushes directly to the `master` branch.

 ## Requirements